PYoo710/IJC-437-Introduction_to_Data_Science/README.md

 ROC curves and AUC scores for logistic regression and random forest models Confusion matrices
 Random forest feature importance plots
-##Notes on Interpretation
+Notes on Interpretation
-The results describe associations, not causal relationships.
-Only meteorological variables are used; emission source data are not included.
-The use of a single script prioritises transparency and ease of reproduction.
+The results describe associations, not causal relationships Only meteorological variables are used; emission source data are not included The use of a single script prioritises transparency and ease of reproduction Author
-##Author
 Poom Yoochareonpong
 MSc Data Science
 University of Sheffield